 All lectures are open to the public and unless otherwise noted are held in the Sally Davis Seminar Room, SN 4087.

-The following speakers are confirmed for the Winter 2013 Department of Women's Studies Speakers' Series.
+The following speakers are confirmed for the Fall 2016 Department of Gender Studies Speakers' Series.

 Tuesday, 17 January, 12:30 p.m.

 Amanda Bittner, Department of Political Science, and Elizabeth Goodyear-Grant, Political Studies, Queen's University

 Digging Deeper into the Gender Gap: Gender Salience as a Moderating Facotr in Political Attitudes